oitofelix/translation-stallman-speech-on-free-software/index.md

 <div id="markdown" markdown="1">
 ## Translation: Stallman speech on free software

-This is a translation to Portuguese I made of a English talk given by Richard M. Stallman in 2010 about free software and the free software movement.
+This is a translation to Portuguese I made of an English talk given by Richard M. Stallman in 2010 about free software and the free software movement.
 I've added the multilevel headings to indicate the progress of the discourse and group similar topics in its course.